 I think it is a great set up for this quote by Bernard Malamud.
 He won both the Pulitzer Prize in fiction and the National Book Award, but I still know him best as an author of The Natural, which captures a snapshot of baseball during it’s earliest heyday.

 “I would write a book, or a short story, at least three times—once to understand it, the second time to improve the prose, and a third to compel it to say what it still must say.
 Somewhere I put it this way: first drafts are for learning what one’s fiction wants him to say.
 Revision works with that knowledge to enlarge and enhance an idea, to reform it.
 Revision is one of the exquisite pleasures of writing.” – Bernard Malamud

 Two different approaches to examining your work after it’s been produced.

 One is the quick recovery, a verbal adjustment or correction.
-Or even a written correction that immediately follows to show just how quickly the desire is to fix where the mistake lies.
+Or even a written correction.
+One that immediately follows to show just how quickly the desire is to fix where mistake.

-The other approach is the longer form.
+The other approach takes longer form.
 It goes back to that idea of the entertainment of the fire.
 Knowing what you are creating is part of the excitement in building a fire.